 - Please describe yourself to your MBA classmates.
 You may use almost any method to convey your message (e.g. words, illustrations).
 Feel free to be creative.
 If you submit a non-written piece for this essay (i.e., artwork or multimedia) or if you submit this essay via mail, please upload a brief description of your submission with your online application.

 Ahh, Stern’s famous “personal expression” prompt, which the school has used for years!
 This is significant because it means that the admissions committee must feel that it’s effective in helping the admissions committee get to know candidates.
 Stern truly wants to learn about what makes you unique.
 The school’s admissions officers are almost begging you to stand out here, which is a reminder about how you can make their job easier by helping them remember the real you.

 One other note: Just because this question allows you to use any medium, that doesn’t mean that you need to submit something other than the written word.
 If that’s your best medium, use it.
 “Being memorable” means more than just sending them something outrageous; the most effective submissions really are the ones that leave admissions officers feeling like they know you better.
 Finally, while this essay prompt truly is wide open in terms of what you can submit, note that there are a few parameters (e.g., nothing perishable!) that you need to observe.

 - Additional Information (optional)

-For more advice on getting into Stern, download our Essential Guide to NYU Stern, one of our 15 guides to the world’s top business schools.
+If you want to get into NYU Stern, download our Essential Guide to NYU Stern, one of our 14 guides to the world’s top business schools.
 If you’re ready to start building your own application for Stern and other top business schools, call us at 1-800-925-7737 and speak with an MBA admissions expert today.
 And, as always, be sure to find us on Facebook and Google+, and follow us on Twitter!